Cordtus/grpc-explorer/README.md

 ## Overview

-`grpcExplorer` is a CLI tool that connects to gRPC servers with reflection enabled, discovers available services and RPC methods, and generates human-readable `.proto` snippets organized by blockchain network.
-The tool supports multi-network parallel processing with automatic endpoint failover.
+`grpcExplorer` is a simple script that connects to Cosmos SDK gRPC servers, uses the reflection service to scrape all available query and service methods, and generates human-readable `.proto` snippets in `./output`, organized by network.
+It supports multi-network parallel processing with automatic endpoint failover.

-**Note**: These are not full representations or replacements for the full proto files but they can serve a similar purpose for simplified applications.
+**Note**: These are not complete replacements for the full proto files but they can serve a similar purpose for simplified applications.

 ## Features